RhalenaThomas/SingleCell_Workshop/Login_Magic_Castle.md

 ```

 Is there a "R" that is blue?
+If yes you need to remove it.
+If NO go to the next step

 ```
 rm -r R